uilab-kaist/cs774-ethics-fall-2020/README.md

 You will challenge the findings in the articles as to their accurate reporting and interpretation;  you will discuss relevance to the current time and various locales with different cultural backgrounds.
 You will present and discuss ideas for future research directions in AI and ethics.

-- n in-class discussion (see schedule)
+- 16 in-class discussion (see schedule)
 - Organize a group of 3~4 people, and have time to present what you read and discuss
-- (All/Half) of groups present your discussion result to the peers at the end of class
+- (All/Half) of groups present your discussion result to the peers at the end of class (depends on registration)

 ### Team Projects